-Notably, as highlighted during presentations at NSABB and NAS meetings, GOF research and GOFROC research is being conducted in a number of countries and a variety of oversight mechanisms at the national and regional level are in place.
-In addition, a number of countries and international scientific organizations have been considering issues related to biosafety, biosecurity, dual use research, and GOFROC.
-56, 57, 58, 59, 60, 61 International perspectives are important to the development of U.S. policy in this area and global engagement is necessary to foster effective oversight mechanisms and an international culture of responsibility around research involving pathogens.
+Notably, as highlighted during presentations at NSABB and National Academies meetings, GOF research and GOFROC are being conducted in a number of countries and a variety of oversight mechanisms at the national and regional level are in place.
+In addition, a number of countries and international scientific organizations have been considering issues related to biosafety, biosecurity, dual use research, and GOFROC.58, 59, 60, 61, 62, 63 International perspectives are important to the development of U.S. policy in this area and global engagement is necessary to foster effective oversight mechanisms and an international culture of responsibility around research involving pathogens.

-The U.S. government, often in concert with the NSABB, has been engaged with the international community for many years and continues to work with those governments and organizations now actively considering GOFROC-related issues.
-Presentations to the NSABB, its working groups, and at the NAS meetings have provided perspectives about the activities of foreign governments, international organizations, researchers and others have greatly aided the NSABB during the development of this report.
+The U.S. government, often in concert with the NSABB, has been engaged with the international community for many years and continues to work with those governments and organizations actively considering GOFROC-related issues.
+Presentations to the NSABB, its working groups, and at the National Academies meetings provided perspectives about the activities of foreign governments, international organizations, researchers, and others, and greatly aided the NSABB during the development of this report.